webmachine/webmachine-ruby/README.md

 ## Documentation & Finding Help

+* [How it works](/documentation/how-it-works.md) - understand how Webmachine works and the basics of creating a resource.
 * [Example](/documentation/examples.md) resources showing how to implement each HTTP method.
-* [Principles](/documentation/principles.md) to understand when implementing a resource.
-* The best way to get an understanding of how Webmachine works under under the covers is to study the [Callbacks][callbacks] class, and then see how the [Flow][flow] class relates to the [Decision Flow Diagram][diagram].
 * [API documentation](http://rubydoc.info/gems/webmachine/frames/file/README.md)
 * [Mailing list](mailto:webmachine.rb@librelist.com)
 * IRC channel #webmachine on freenode